sihyun-yu/Ogogada/ogogada-reports/DP7/ogogada.md

 - Total 9 participants for testing
 - 6 people are completely new at using POS, 3 people has experience using POS
+- We recruited them through finding friends around us who do not know our project and have plan to work at café or have experience of using POS.
 - Tried to find participants that matched our persona(Early 20s, less part-time work experience).

 ![](./Images/gogi.png)